LazyArray¶

 inputs

-. - output: The buffer to be filled as a multidimensional numpy.ndarray. - offset: The multidimensional offset corresponding to the start of the block being computed.inputs¶ (tuple or list or None) – The sequence of inputs.
-Supported inputs are: NumPy.ndarray, NDArray, NDField, C2Array.
-Any other object is supported too, and will be passed as is to the user-defined function.
+. - output: The buffer to be filled as a multidimensional numpy.ndarray. - offset: The multidimensional offset corresponding to the start of the block being computed.inputs¶ (Sequence[Any] or None) – The sequence of inputs.
+Besides objects compliant with the blosc2.Array protocol, any other object is supported too, and it will be passed as-is to the user-defined function.
 If not needed, this can be empty, but shape must be provided.

 dtype¶ (np.dtype) – The resulting ndarray dtype in NumPy format.